 Apple also introduced a new type of case that takes advantage of the MagSafe system.
 Rather than magnetically attaching to the iPhone, it encases the device as a sleeve and locks the iPhone in place securely.
 In addition, because the iPhone doesn't move around inside the case, it can also display the time in a small window, tinted according to the color of the case being used.

 Apple's magnetic charging tech also works with official third-party accessories.
 As a result, Belkin and other accessory makers have already begun flooding the market with various interpretations of the technology.

 Belkin was early out of the gates with its 3-in-1 Wireless Charger.
 The sleek stand can simultaneously charge an iPhone, Apple Watch, and AirPods.
 The stand is built to hold the iPhone aloft in portrait or landscape, and it's strong enough that users don't need to worry about the device slipping off.
 In addition, vibrations and notifications will not cause the iPhone to detach from the mount.

-The MagSafe Car Vent Mount Pro is a dash mount for the iPhone 12.
+The MagSafe Car Vent Mount Pro is a dash mount for the iPhone.
 It attaches via vent clip and can be rotated and tilted to hold an iPhone in portrait or landscape orientation.
-The vent mount is a simple solution without providing power to the iPhone, just a magnetic mount.
+The vent mount is a simple solution without providing power since it is just a magnetic mount.

 MagSafe and the 20W Power Adapter